tc39/notes/meetings/2016-05/may-23.md

 BT: Isn't it possible for this to come to a variable outcome?

-MS: I wrote this routine, and it's very hard to do it correctly determine the exact outcome.
+MLS: I wrote this routine, and it's very hard to do it correctly determine the exact outcome.
 It required growing exponentially, then backing off, etc

 LBR: After a lot of research, this was the best we found.
 It is not the happiest solution, but we couldn't find anything better.
 We just wanted to offer some form of tests on Test262 for each feature of the spec, and that's what we did for tail call optimization.
 You already have to have a $PRINT function that implementations support, and this is similarly parameterized.